We get asked our recommendations of where to stay near Arches National Park often.

 - House Rules that are suitable for infants and children

 The best prices for accommodation in Moab will be during the off-season winter months.
-If you’ll be visiting during the busy season, you can still find budget lodging options in Moab.
+You can find budget-friendly places to stay during the busy season, but the prices will be higher all around.

-Our criteria for these budget hotels and cabins: free breakfast or kitchenette – or at least a small fridge and microwave.
+When looking for budget hotels and cabins we look to see if they offer a free breakfast or include a kitchenette – or at least a small fridge and microwave.

-TIP: It’s amazing the cheap meals you can make with only a microwave!
+TIP: It’s amazing the healthy make-ahead meals you can make with only a microwave!
 Eating meals in is one of the best budget tips for travel.

 - Archview RV Resort & Campground – cabins with kitchenette